Jamill-hallak/Cross_chain_swap/README.md

 The Swap contract provides three functions for transferring tokens to Binance Smart Chain:

-. sendUsdcToBinance: Transfers USDC tokens from the Polygon network to Binance Smart Chain.
+- sendUsdcToBinance: Transfers USDC tokens from the Polygon network to Binance Smart Chain.
-. sendMaticToBinance: Transfers MATIC tokens from the Polygon network to Binance Smart Chain.
+- sendMaticToBinance: Transfers MATIC tokens from the Polygon network to Binance Smart Chain.
-. sendBNBToBinance: Transfers BNB tokens from the Polygon network to Binance Smart Chain.
+- sendBNBToBinance: Transfers BNB tokens from the Polygon network to Binance Smart Chain.

 >Usage
 Deploy the Swap contract, passing the following parameters:

-_gateway: The address of the Axelar Gateway contract.
+ -_gateway: The address of the Axelar Gateway contract.
-_USD: The address of the aUSDC token contract. ()
+- _USD: The address of the aUSDC token contract. ()
-_MATIC: The address of the WMATIC token contract.()
+- _MATIC: The address of the WMATIC token contract.()
-_BNB: The address of the WBNB token contract.()
-Ensure that you Send some test token to the smartcontract before call function .
+- _BNB: The address of the WBNB token contract.() Ensure that you Send some test token to the smartcontract before call function .

 Call the respective function based on the token you want to transfer to Binance Smart Chain:

-. sendUsdcToBinance: Provide the amount of USDC tokens to transfer and the receiver's address on Binance Smart Chain.
+- sendUsdcToBinance: Provide the amount of USDC tokens to transfer and the receiver's address on Binance Smart Chain.
-. sendMaticToBinance: Provide the amount of MATIC tokens to transfer and the receiver's address on Binance Smart Chain.
+- sendMaticToBinance: Provide the amount of MATIC tokens to transfer and the receiver's address on Binance Smart Chain.
-. sendBNBToBinance: Provide the amount of BNB tokens to transfer and the receiver's address on Binance Smart Chain.
+- sendBNBToBinance: Provide the amount of BNB tokens to transfer and the receiver's address on Binance Smart Chain.
 Note
 Ensure that you have approved the transfer of tokens by calling the approve function on the respective token contract before executing the transfer functions.